whbernard/speedscope/README.md

 2. Zoom/pan the timeline to the interval you want analyzed.
 3. Click “Send to LLM” in the toolbar.
 4. Configure authentication:
-   - OAuth (enter OAuth URL, Client ID, Client Secret), or
+   - OAuth (enter OAuth URL, Client ID, Client Secret)
-   - API key header based on your provider’s requirements
 5. Choose a prompt (or write your own) and submit.
 6. The app serializes the selected interval to JSON and sends it to the LLM endpoint defined in `DEFAULT_LLM_CONFIG` (or your selected provider).
 The response text is shown in the UI.

 Troubleshooting tips:
 - Check the browser console Network tab if you get errors
-- Verify OAuth endpoint and credentials
+- Verify OAuth endpoint and credentials (Client ID, Client Secret)
 - Verify your LLM endpoint URL and request schema

 [0]: https://en.wikipedia.org/wiki/Profiling_(computer_programming)#Statistical_profilers